okta/okta-developer-docs/packages/@okta/vuepress-site/docs/release-notes/2022/index.md

 #### Revoke user sessions is GA in Preview

-You can end all Okta sessions for an end user when resetting their password.
+You can end all Okta sessions for a user when resetting their password.
 All sessions of the specified user are revoked except for the current session.
 This option protects the user account from unauthorized access.
 See the `revokeSession` parameter in the [Users API](/docs/reference/api/users/#change-password). <!-- OKTA-542645-->

 #### Step-up authentication using ACR values is GA in Prod